 Grey market sellers compete primarily on price.
 Most vendors will process transactions quickly and accurately.
 However, grey sellers tend to have very limited staff and run a tight stock management regime.
 These constraints can sometimes lead to stock-outs and delays.
 Hence, if you are unlucky, your Nikon D7500 might arrive a couple of days later than you had been hoping for.
-Also, it is probably advisable to be conservative with respect to the quality of the sales advice or phone support that you can expect.
+Also, it is probably advisable to be conservative with respect to the quality of the phone support that you can expect.
 The transaction is all about getting the best price...

 A grey market D7500 will not be eligible for any promotional programs that Nikon might run, such as special offers or mail-in rebates.
 Grey market sellers do not offer any such promotions.

 How do I identify a grey market Nikon D7500?